Azure/azure-osconfig/docs/architecture.md

 <img src="assets/modules.png" alt="Management Modules" width=80%/>

 Modules are implemented as Dynamically Linked Shared Object libraries (.so).
-Each Module runs loaded into its own Module Host process, isolated from the other modules.
+Each Module runs loaded either in the Platform process, or into its own Module Host process, isolated from the other modules.
 The Module Hosts implement the Management Module Interface (MMI) as an IPC REST API and make MMI C API calls into their hosted modules.

 In summary, each module must: